Liquid Ingress Test Equipment

 Series DBX Drip Box Test Systems™

-Complete system includes hermetically tight drip box, specimen grate, flow control valve, shutoff valve, hosing, connectors, and replacement drip valves.
+Includes a hermetically tight drip box, specimen grate, flow-control valve, shutoff valve, hosing, connectors, and replacement drip valves.
 Referenced for IEC 60529 drip testing.

 Series MIL-DBX Military Drip Box Systems™